invidian/secure-and-reproducible-arch-linux/README.md

 to the information inside.

 The time window to successfully attack such encrypted volume is a time where information inside is still considered safe.
-However, you may not know that the encrypted volume has leaked or you don't know what information an attacker alread have.
+However, you may not know that the encrypted volume has leaked or you don't know what information an attacker already have.
 For instance, an attacker may already have some idea what form your Master Password is, which reduces the attack window.

-If those volumes were not encrypted, attacker would have access to information inside immidiately (in 0 time).
+If those volumes were not encrypted, attacker would have access to information inside immediately (in 0 time).

 During this time window, it is recommended to rotate all your secrets stored on the volumes listed above, so when an attacker finally cracks them, they will no longer be useful.